-Using the Koren data in this example we assume the data are prefiltered and normalised with TSS, as described in mixMC pre-processing steps.
+Using the Koren data in this example, we assume the data are offset and pre-filtered, as described in mixMC pre-processing steps.

 PCA allows for dimension reduction of the data and visualisation of diversity patterns in microbiome studies.
-Because we are dealing with proportions, the data are compositional and spurious results can arise if the data are not transformed into an Euclidean space.
-Therefore the Total Sum Scaling normalised data must be transformed using either ILR or CLR.
+Because we are dealing with compositional data, spurious results can arise if the data are not transformed into an Euclidean space.
+Therefore, we use CLR transformation , using the argument

 The barplot above depicts the percentage of explained variance per component for a PCA with 10 components.
 It is a good indicator of how many components to retain in the final PCA model (here two components will be sufficient).

-The sample plot below displays the samples colored according to Y, but note that PCA does not take Y into account in the analysis!
+The sample plot below displays the samples coloured according to Y, but note that PCA does not take Y into account in the analysis!

 Supervised Analysis and Selection of Discriminative OTUs with sPLS-DA

-The mixMC frameworks uses the sPLS-DA multivariate analysis from mixOmics.
+The mixMC framework uses the sPLS-DA multivariate analysis from mixOmics .
 The sPLS-DA selects the most discriminative OTUs that best characterise each body site, see sPLS-DA.

 Note that with PLS-DA and sPLS-DA we can only choose a CLR transformation (see details here.

 The plot indicates a decrease in the classification error rate (i.e. an increase in classification performance) from one component to 3 components in the model.
-The BER stands for Balanced Error Rate and should be considered when we have an unbalanced number of samples per group.
-Here the number of samples per group is very similar, which explains why both overall and BER are overlapping.
-The performance reaches its best for 3 components, which suggest ncomp = 3 for a final PLSDA model.
-Note that for the sparse PLSDA we may obtain a different ncomp.
+The BER stands for Balanced Error Rate and should be considered when there is an unbalanced number of samples per group.
+Here the number of samples per group is very similar, which explains why both overall and BER overlap.
+The performance reaches its best for 3 components, which suggests

-For more details on the prediction distances, refer to Suppl info in Rohart et al. 2017 .
-Here all distances are similar, we choose 'max.dist' for sPLSDA.
+For more details on the prediction distances, refer to Supplementary information in Rohart et al. 2017 .
+Here all distances are similar, we choose 'max.dist' for sPLS-DA.